MarcinSkic/skic.me/src/posts/setting-up-time-tracking.md

 - Decide on one language

-I made a mistake of using English everywhere except for descriptions which later led to confusion.
+I made a mistake of using English everywhere except for some but not all descriptions which later led to confusion.
+Just stick to one, it will be easier for you.

 - Pick color scheme